 - Identifying, preventing, and minimizing compassion fatigue within ourselves.

 Think of this resilience as a reservoir of well-being that we can draw upon on difficult days and in difficult situations.
 It is a dynamic process or outcome that is the result of interaction over time between a person and their environment.
 Resilience enables health care providers to have longer, more satisfying careers, and has been shown to increase quality of care while reducing errors, burnout and attrition.3,4 This toolkit will explore the protective factors that build and maintain compassion resilience.

 Why Build Resilience in Providers in Health Care Agencies?

 A focus on compassion resilience will guide all staff back to the core set of values and the drive for a sense of purpose that drew them to work in health care in the first place.
-It will do so by surrounding these drivers with a strong set of skills to manage expectations, set professional and personal boundaries, build effective collegial relationships, and practice real-time and ongoing self-care.
-A focus on relational trust between providers, clients, families, colleagues and administration will encourage a culture of wellness, personal resilience and exploration of new ideas that promote high quality care.
+It will do so by supporting the development of a strong set of skills to manage expectations, set professional and personal boundaries, build effective collegial relationships, and practice real-time and ongoing self-care.
+A focus on relational trust between providers, clients, families, colleagues and administrators will encourage a culture of wellness, personal resilience and exploration of new ideas that promote high quality care.
 Health care providers aren’t the only ones who benefit from a focus on resilience.
-Administrators, supervisors, client services staff, para-professionals, and others who form the health care community contribute to the decisive elements that influence an agency that is thriving.
+Administrators, supervisors, client services staff, paraprofessionals, and others who form the health care community contribute to the decisive elements that influence an agency that is thriving.
 For a deeper introduction on the particular interests of leaders and administrators in promoting and improving compassion and resilience in the work environment, see Toolkit Addendum: An Introduction for Leaders.